Mark Williams (snooker player): 1999–2005

 The 2002–03 season was exceptional for Williams as he won all three Triple Crown events: the 2002 UK Championship, 2003 Masters and the 2003 World Championship.
 He was only the fourth player after Stephen Hendry, Steve Davis and John Higgins to hold the three titles simultaneously, and only the third player after Davis and Hendry to have won them all in one season.
 These results enabled him to reclaim the number one spot at the end of the season.
 He became just the second player, after Ray Reardon, to reclaim the number one ranking position.
-He beat Ken Doherty 109 in the UK Championship final, and he beat Hendry 104 in the Masters final.
+He beat Doherty 10–9 in the UK Championship final, and he beat Hendry 10–4 in the Masters final.
 Before the 2003 World Championship, he had a scare when his cue was damaged and bent on his flight with Ryanair on his way to play in the Irish Masters, but he had it repaired before the tournament.
-He had a relatively untroubled route to the 2003 World Championship final, with wins over Stuart Pettman 102, Quinten Hann 132, Hendry 137 and Stephen Lee 178.
-In the final against Doherty, he developed a 102 lead and appeared to be heading for an emphatic victory, before Doherty fought back to tie the match 1616.
+He had a relatively untroubled route to the 2003 World Championship final, with wins over Stuart Pettman 10–2, Quinten Hann 13–2, Hendry 13–7 and Stephen Lee 17–8.
+In the final against Doherty, he developed a 10–2 lead and appeared to be heading for an emphatic victory, before Doherty fought back to tie the match 16–16.
 Williams regained his composure to win the last two frames and lift the world trophy for the second time.

 The following season, he lost in the first round of the 2003 UK Championship to Fergal O'Brien, ending his record run of 48 tournaments in which he had won his first match.
-In February 2004, he was unable to defend his title at the Masters; after defeating Stevens in the first round, he then lost a close match to Paul Hunter 56 in the quarter-finals.
-His title defence at the 2004 World Championship ended with an 1113 defeat in the second round to Joe Perry.
-He endured a run of poor form over the 200405 season, including a first-round defeat to Jimmy White at the Masters where he lost 56.
+In February 2004, he was unable to defend his title at the Masters; after defeating Stevens in the first round, he then lost a close match to Paul Hunter 5–6 in the quarter-finals.
+His title defence at the 2004 World Championship ended with an 11–13 defeat in the second round to Joe Perry.
+He endured a run of poor form over the 2004–05 season, including a first-round defeat to Jimmy White at the Masters where he lost 5–6.
 On 20 April 2005, at the World Championship, Williams became the first Welshman and the fifth player in history to score a maximum break at the Crucible in the World Championship.
-This came in the final frame of a 101 first-round victory over Robert Milkins, winning him £161,000 in prize money, but he then lost in the second round to Ian McCulloch 1213.
+This came in the final frame of a 10–1 first-round victory over Robert Milkins, winning him £161,000 in prize money, but he then lost in the second round to Ian McCulloch 12–13.